 Communities of Practice are voluntary which makes them different from your regular company teams.
 The members focus on the value that they can offer to each other and to your company.

 In the earlier stage, this value may be sourced from the needs of the community and the current issues.
-As it undergoes several stages, such value evolves into a systematic body of knowledge which members should be able to access easily.
+As it undergoes several stages, such value evolves into a systematic body of knowledge that members should be able to access easily.

 Generally speaking, it is a much better option when participation is voluntary in your company’s Communities of Practice.

-When the participation becomes compulsory, it faces the risk of making the community as another meeting that one has to attend and endure.
+When participation becomes compulsory, it faces the risk of making the community another meeting that one has to attend and endure.
 It can affect the social energy that boosts meaningful learning in Communities of Practice.

 One of the many benefits of Communities of Practice is that it can produce and refine tacit knowledge from your workforce which could have been hidden if not for the social learning mechanism of CoPs.